zotonic/zotonic/doc/dev/releasenotes/rel_0.13.0.rst

  * More strict sanitization of content
  * Social integration with Twitter, Facebook, LinkedIn, and Instagram
  * *is_dependent* Resources
+ * Refactored automatic compile and load of changed files

 This release also incorporates all fixes in the 0.12.x branch.